chrisjosephs/color_library/findtoken.md

-You're right, for more robust and automated token tracking in Drupal programmatically (as of **April 21, 2025**), you'll need to leverage Drupal's APIs and potentially write custom code.
+Todo: for more robust and automated token tracking in Drupal programmatically (as of **April 21, 2025**), you'll need to leverage Drupal's APIs and potentially write custom code.
 Here's a breakdown of how you can approach this:

 **1. Utilizing the Configuration System:**